Braves vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien has put up 49 hits with nine doubles, seven home runs and 23 walks.
-He has driven in 34 runs with seven stolen bases.
+- Semien has nine doubles, seven home runs, 23 walks and 35 RBI (50 total hits).
+He has swiped seven bases.

-- Semien hopes to build on a six-game hitting streak in this matchup.
-In his last 10 games he is batting .333 with a double, two home runs, five walks and nine RBI.
+- Semien has hit safely in seven games in a row.
+In his last 10 outings he is hitting .333 with a double, two home runs, three walks and eight RBI.

 Semien Recent Games